 Our curriculum is designed to help pupils succeed and prepare for their next steps into further and higher education and employment.

-In line with statutory requirements, pupils will study a broad Key Stage 4 curriculum, including 3 academic qualifications (English, Maths and Science GCSEs) plus core P.E. and P.S.H.E. (unexamined), and 6 further GCSE options of which up to 3 must be technical qualifications.
-In each technical qualification pupils will gain a depth of knowledge, skill and expertise, whilst gaining a GCSE for each qualification.
-The specialised qualifications will include more practical learning, projects, visits and work placements to gain a better understanding of the chosen subject.
-Lessons will be exciting and hands-on.
-Up to 9 GCSEs will be completed in total.
+Pupils will study a broad Key stage 4 curriculum, which includes Core subject GCSE’s (Maths, English Language, English Literature and Combined Science), PE, PSHE, Careers and 4 further GCSE or technical qualifications that they choose through their option choices.
+In each technical qualification, pupils will gain a depth of knowledge, skill and expertise, whilst gaining a GCSE qualification.
+The specialised qualifications will include more practical learning and projects to gain a better understanding of the subject.
+Up to 9 GCSE’s will be completed in total.

 - Animal Care (Technical) – designed to provide pupils with the essential skills necessary to progress in a career working with animals.
 Pupils will gain valuable experience working within our animal unit and will learn animal health and welfare, husbandry and conservation.